Brandon-Price/Data-Warehouse-Practice/README.md

 # Data Warehouse Practice
-Practice building a data warehouse in Postgres, doing ETL processes as well as data modeling.
+Practice building a data warehouse in PostgreSQL, doing ETL processes as well as data modeling.
 All of this will be imported into a dashboard at the end, either PowerBI or Tableau.